What is NOT normal?

 3. Scan the patient:

-1. Set the depth to between 5 – 10 cm, choosing the smallest depth that gives an appropriate image to maximize resolution.
+1. Set the depth to between 5 – 10 cm, choosing the shallowest depth that gives an appropriate image to maximize resolution.

-4. For any abnormalities detected, the area should be investigated more by sliding the probe along the rib space or changing the probe to a transverse view to scan in-between the ribs.
+4. For any abnormalities detected, the area should be investigated fully by sliding the probe along the rib space or changing the probe to a transverse view to scan in-between the ribs.

 Introduction